fawzy46/Momentum-neural-network/README.md

 # Momentum-neural-network
-a small C# Application to build a neural network and calculate Forward and backward phase
+a small C# Application to build a neural network and calculate Forward, backward phase and Update weights